microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/user-setup.md

 > [!NOTE]
 >
-> 1. For local or Azure VM Setup it is assumed that any scripts are executed in the **Workshop** folder.
+> 1. For local or Power Platform hosted Cloud hosted setup it is assumed that any scripts are executed in the **Workshop** folder.
->
-> 2. For docker setup it is assumed that workshop contents are included in /setup folder

 ## Development / Trial Licenses